Is celibacy an imposition?11 Jul 2016, by Doctrines in

 The priesthood in the Catholic Church is an amazing gift from God, and it becomes more amazing when you meditate on the holiness of the priesthood to which a man is called; it is the priesthood of Jesus Christ.

-Am imposition is something that is forced on you, against your will.
-No man is forcefully ordained a priest in the Catholic Church, one’s consent is a prerequisite.
-Even though men are called by God into the priesthood, God still respects the human freedom to either say yes or no to the call.
-To say yes to this call of God is not an indication that one is strong enough, we just hold on to the grace of God.
-He who calls will not leave us alone, he is with his priests even in moments of weakness.
+Am imposition is something that is forced on you against your will.
+No one is forcefully ordained a priest in the Catholic Church, one’s consent is a prerequisite.
+Even though God calls men into the priesthood, God still respects human freedom to either say yes or no to the call.
+To say yes to this call of God is not an indication that one is strong enough.
+We hold on to the grace of God.
+He who calls will not leave us alone; he is with his priests even in moments of weakness.
 The person of the priest may not be the best, but the priesthood into which he is called is holy.

 Pray for your priests.